Conservation of wild salmon

 The purpose of the obligations is to enhance openness, transparency and accountability of the management of salmon fisheries by DSFBs.
 The obligations seek to standardise existing best practice by DSFBs to ensure that all boards act in a manner consistent with bodies operating in the public sphere.
 It is not the intention that the obligations seek to micromanage the business of boards.
 The provisions provide flexibility in terms of delivery in acknowledgement of the range in size and resources.

-Marine Scotland set out detailed guidance on the good governance obligations placed on DSFBs as explanatory notes for the 2013 Act.
+The Marine Directorate of the Scottish Government set out detailed guidance on the good governance obligations placed on DSFBs as explanatory notes for the 2013 Act.
 The guidance does not constitute legal advice but is intended to aid understanding of and compliance with the obligations.
 Boards or individuals wishing to seek legal advice on the effect of the good governance obligations may obtain legal opinion as normal.